Aldo-Aditiya/overthinking-thinking/src/site/notes/X - Dashboards/Overthinking Thinking.md

 [[2 - General Archive/Reflecting on the Death of My Father\|Reflecting on the Death of My Father]]

 ---
-Website is made with [obsidian](https://obsidian.md/) and [obsidian-digital-garden](https://github.com/oleeskild/obsidian-digital-garden).
+This website was made with [obsidian](https://obsidian.md/) and [obsidian-digital-garden](https://github.com/oleeskild/obsidian-digital-garden).